 I want you to imagine that you are buying a car.
 You need to take out a load for the car.
 Cars are expensive and money is tight, like it always is.
-If you could have a matrix of data that you could quickly cross reference to see how differing interest rates, periods and loan amounts will affect your monthly repaying would that help?
+If you could have a matrix of data that you could quickly cross reference to see how differing interest rates, periods and loan amounts will affect your monthly repayments; do you think that would help?
 A Data Table is fantastic for WhatIf analysis in Excel.
 This feature has been around since 2007 so if you happen to be using an older version of Excel then that's OK.

 In this tutorial you will accomplish the following: